 We adhere first and foremost to the principles of inquiry-based learning and to teaching for understanding.
-Inquiry-based learning calls for beginning thematic units with guiding questions; facilitating student questions about the subject matter; and empowering students to research, explore, and present on the answers to their own questions.
+Inquiry-based learning calls for beginning concept based units with guiding questions; facilitating student questions about the subject matter; and empowering students to research, explore, and present on the answers to their own questions.

-Teaching for understanding implies putting Multiple Intelligence Theory into effective practice, and designing units with a reverse-engineering approach that involves identifying the central idea and methods for assessment of learning before developing guiding questions and classroom activities.
+Teaching for understanding implies putting Universal Design for Learning into effective practice, and designing units with a backwards design approach that involves identifying the central idea and methods for assessment of learning before developing guiding questions and classroom activities.
 Instruction is very much hands-on.

 Classroom instruction assumes enthusiastic family involvement in the overall learning process at home where regular homework assignments reinforce classroom learning.

 How do I know if my child’s application has been received?

 We will typically confirm that your application has been processed for inclusion in the lottery within 10 working days.
 If you have not received confirmation within 15 working days or by February 1, whichever is earlier, please email firstname.lastname@example.org to request assistance.

 After the lottery, how do I know if my child has a space?